fzammetti/knowledge-base/Android/README.md

 Hold volume up + home + power

-(note: this is not true for all phones!
-For Fold4, it's hold volume down + power, wait until you see the Android logo, then let go)
+(note: this is not true for all phones!)

+Specifically for Fold 4:
+1. Start with the phone ON.
+2. Hold Volume Down + Power, choose Power Off when the shutdown menu appears.
+3. Wait a few seconds after the screen goes blank to ensure it's off.
+4. Hold Volume Up and Power until the Android logo appears, then release.
+Recovery mode should appear in a few seconds.